Anton Vamplew: Biography

 Children's programme, Blue Peter.
-For a time Vamplew became known as the Blue Peter Astronomer and undertook two overseas assignments to the telescopes of La Palma and Hawaii.
+For a time he became known as the Blue Peter Astronomer and undertook two overseas assignments to the telescopes of La Palma and Hawaii.

 In 1999 Vamplew joined the Royal Observatory Greenwich working as a presenter in their original Caird Planetarium.
 Once the redevelopment of the Observatory site began in late 2004 he joined the team that would equip the new, then to be named, Peter Harrison Planetarium.
 He left his newer role of Planetarium Producer and the Observatory itself in May 2007.

 He wrote the Beginners' Guide in the BBC Sky at Night magazine from February 2006 until May 2013.